tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * A validity interval
 * A public key (with its associated algorithm)

-The signature on the credential indicates a delegation from the certificate which is issued to the TLS server operator.
-The key pair used to sign a credential is presumed to be one whose public key is contained in an X.509 certificate that associates one or more names to the credential.
+The signature on the credential indicates a delegation from the certificate that is issued to the TLS server operator.
+The secret key used to sign a credential is presumed to be one whose corresponding public key is contained in an X.509 certificate that associates one or more names to the credential.

 A TLS handshake that uses credentials differs from a normal handshake in a few